cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 <img src="/doc/images/integrations/macros.png" />

 Macros are typically created in the macro editor on a specific device, then copied to other devices.
-Macros are heavily sandboxed and cannot access the file system, setup socket connections etc, but they can talk to other web services using the xAPI HTTP Client apis.
+Macros are heavily sandboxed and cannot access the file system, setup socket connections etc, but they can talk to other web services using the xAPI [HTTP Client apis](/xapi/search?search=http+client).

 <img src="/doc/images/macroeditor.png" style="border: 1px solid #333" />

-Common examples of macros are providing support for custom UI actions such as quick dials, custom layouts, controlling lights, blinds, climate controls, and creating automated workflows like unbooking a room when nobody shows up.
+Common use cases for macros are providing support for custom UI actions such as quick dials, custom layouts, controlling lights, blinds, climate controls, and creating automated workflows like unbooking a room when nobody shows up.
 Since they run on the device itself, there is no network involved, and the response to device events, user interactions etc are instantaneous.

 Macros can run as either admin or integrator / room control user, but in general there is no fine grained way to set which APIs a particular macro can and cannot access.
 In practise, a third party macro designed to eg just provide light control will typically also have access to call logs, network settings, user management etc.